Deferred Payment Scheme

 - the equity available in the property reaches 90%

-When the deferred payment ends, the debt is repayable and interest is charged until the debt is repaid in full to the council.
-Any fees, charges and interest will continue to be added until the debt is repaid and therefore, if the monies owed are not repaid in a timely manner, the amount owed to the council could be more than what the property is worth.
+When the DPS ends, the debt is repayable and interest and fees are charged until the debt is repaid in full.
+If the debt owed is not repaid in a timely manner, the amount owed to the council could be more than what the property is worth.

 If your property is sold, the debt is repayable immediately.
-If you pass away, the debt is repayable within 90 days, after which the council’s usual debt recovery procedures will begin to recover the debt.
+If you pass away, the debt is repayable within 90 days.
+The council’s usual debt recovery procedures will begin to recover the debt.

-The council will only remove a legal charge on the property once all outstanding monies owed have been repaid and the outstanding debts have been settled.
+The council will only remove a legal charge on the property once all outstanding debts have been repaid.